KMORaza/KMORaza/README.md

     * Created a tool to merge multiple PDFs into a single file on desktop.
 * __*Desktop Python Code Editor*__
     * A lightweight desktop app for Python programming.
-* __*Hospital Management Software (Project for the course Software Engineering (CSE1005))*__
+* __*Hospital Management Software*__
     * This software assists in managing medical conditions & records of patient, details of doctor/staff, services offered by the clinic, and booking & availability of rooms.
-The software uses SQL database for storage of doctor/staff user credentials and all sort of details.
+    * The software uses SQL database for storage of doctor/staff user credentials and all sort of details.
     * I built this project for Software Engineering course in my 3rd academic year.
 * __*Fourier Transform Visualizer*__
     * A Python application for visualizing Fourier Transforms.